-Air Cleaning: Indoor-air quality-control strategy to remove various airborne particulates and/or gases from the air.
+Air Cleaning: Indoor-air quality-control strategy to remove various airborne particulates and/or gasses from the air.
 Most common methods are particulate filtration, electrostatic precipitation, and gas sorption.

 Air Conditioner: An assembly of equipment for air treatment consisting of a means for ventilation, air circulation, air cleaning, and heat transfer (either heating or cooling).
 The unit usually consists of an evaporator or cooling coil, and an electrically-driven compressor and condenser combination.

-Air Contaminant: Any particulate matter, gas, or combination thereof, other than water vapor.
+Air Contaminant: Any particulate matter, gas, or the combination thereof, other than water vapor.

 Air Exchange Rate: The rate at which outside air replaces indoor air in a given space.

 Air film: A layer of still air adjacent to a surface which provides some thermal resistance.

 Air Film Coefficient: A measure of the heat transfer through an air film.

 Air Gap: The open vertical gap or empty space that separates drinking water supply to be protected from another water system in a treatment plant or other location.
 The open gap protects the drinking water from contamination by backflow or back siphonage.

 Air Handling Unit: Equipment that includes a fan or blower, heating and/or cooling coils, regulator controls, condensate drain pans, and air filters.

 Air Mass: A large volume of air with certain meteorological or polluted characteristics--e.g., a heat inversion or smogginess--while in one location.
 The characteristics can change as the air mass moves away.